livinglifemeaning/People-Who-Inspire/README.md

 # People Who Inspire Me
+My first web application I made entirely myself, from conception, to design, to code!

 ## Features
 - Users can sign up with Google or with email and password, authenticated with Firebase